GSCrawley/redux_tutorial/README.md

 ----------
 ## The List component on the left talks to the Redux store.
 It will re-render whenever you add a new item.

+## A Redux middleware is a function that is able to intercept, and act accordingly, our actions, before they reach the reducer.
+## In its basic form a Redux middleware is a function returning a function, which takes next as a parameter.
+Then the inner function returns another function which takes action as a parameter and finally returns next(action).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts